- 1 Bedrooms

 - Condo

-Sensational Condo located in a peaceful friendly community steps away from the community pool.
-Kitchen is completely equipped to make everything for every meal.
+Striking Condo located in a peaceful friendly community steps away from the community pool.
+Kitchen is entirely equipped to make everything for every meal.
 Laundry area also located in condo for use.
 Bedroom has a king size bed and living room has a couch that turns into a bed.
-All linens sheets blankets pillows and bath towels are supplied.
-Wifi and intelligent TVs with basic cable is also included and 15 mins. from Surfside Beach
+All linens sheets blankets pillows and bath towels are included.
+Wifi and intelligent TVs with basic cable is also supplied and 15 mins. from Surfside Beach

 About the Area

 Surfside Beach is home to this condo.
-The area's natural beauty can be seen at Myrtle Beach State Park and Garden City Beach, while Family Kingdom Amusement Park and SkyWheel Myrtle Beach are popular area attractions.
+The area's natural beauty can be seen at Myrtle Beach State Park and Huntington Beach State Park, while Family Kingdom Amusement Park and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's going on at Ripken Experience, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions